openebs-archive/openebs-docs/docs/installation.md

 Target Dir is a hostPath directory for target pod.
 The default value is "/var/openebs".
 This value can override the existing host path introducing a `OPENEBS_IO_CSTOR_TARGET_DIR` ENV in maya-apiserver deployment.
 This configuration might required where underlying host OS does not have write permission on default OpenEBS path(/var/openebs/).

-The following configuration must added as environmental variable in the `maya-apiserver` deployment specification.
+The following configuration must added as environment variables in the `maya-apiserver` deployment specification.
 This change must be done before applying the OpenEBS operator YAML file.

 **Example:**